TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-The attack is divided into three phases, let's go with the first one.
+The attack is divided into three phases.

+We start with the first one.

 <br />